 Text and email updates keep you informed

-Order the correct amount of materials the first time
+Order the right materials the first time

 Check supplier availability before scheduling

-Coordinate crews efficiently
+Coordinate crews more efficiently

 Avoid overlapping projects that cause delays